Next: The polarization of photons

 an atomic or molecular system should contribute

-to its molar specific heat, where
+to its molar specific heat capacity, where

-is the ideal gas constant.
+is the molar ideal gas constant.

-In fact, only the translational and some rotational degrees of freedom seem
+In fact, only the translational, and some rotational, degrees of freedom seem

 to contribute.
 The vibrational degrees of freedom appear to make no contribution